Home

 Other Lists

-Also to commemorate "The Age of Steam" we have a 'First Day Cover' with the set of stamps issued on 18th January 1994 with the special 'York' cancel with an unused 5 Pound banknote showing George Stephenson and the his railway engine - "The Rocket".
+To commemorate "The Age of Steam" we have a 'First Day Cover' with the set of stamps issued on 18th January 1994 with the special 'York' cancel with an unused 5 Pound banknote showing George Stephenson and the his railway engine - "The Rocket".
 The banknote is the type issued by G.E.A.
 Kentfield in 1993

 Ten locomotives were originally entered for the Rainhill Trials but only five turned up and two of these were withdrawn during the first couple of days of the trials.
 By the third day the Rocket was the only locomotive left in the competition.
 That day it covered 35 miles in 3 hours 12 minutes.
 Hauling 13 tons of loaded wagons, the Rocket averaged over 12 mph.
 On one trip it reached 25 mph and on a locomotive-only run, 29 mph.